buildthenmarket/Health-and-Fitness/Mental Fitness/BRAIN.md

 • Repetitive Practice: Practice motor skills or repetitive tasks for efficiency.

 • Habit Formation: Establish positive routines to reinforce good habits.

+**Basal Ganglia Abnormalities:** The basal ganglia play a crucial role in habit formation and repetitive behaviors, which are central to OCD.
+Research suggests that trauma can impact the development and function of these circuits, potentially contributing to the development of compulsions.

 ## Corpus Callosum